aforward9600/pokemonpalette/README.md

     - now has a hard stop on using 0-power moves on consecutive turns
 	- heavily discourages 0-power moves if below 1/3 hp
   - Added some strategy to handle when the player uses fly/dig
-  - Slightly preference regular effectiveness moves if STAB exists
+  - Slightly preference regular effectiveness moves if STAB exists (25% chance per move)

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - 25% chance to switch if active pkmn is below 1/3 HP and player also outspeeds AI